Ancient Egyptian navy: The siege of Avaris

 One such example is when Ahmose led a siege against the Hyksos city of Avaris at the end of the 17th and beginning of the 18th Dynasty.
-One account of the siege comes from a soldier and sailor that fought in the siege named Ahmose son of Ibana.
+One account of the siege comes from a soldier and sailor that fought in the siege named Ahmose, son of Ebana.
 In his accounts, he states how he was stationed on a ship called the Northern in which he sailed with the Egyptian army towards Avaris.
 After fighting a battle, they laid siege to the city and surrounded it.
-The siege of Avaris must have been a combined naval and land based attack since Ahmose son of Ibana claimed to have "fought in the canal against Pezedku of Avaris".
+The siege of Avaris must have been a combined naval and land based attack since Ahmose, son of Ebana claimed to have "fought in the canal against Pezedku of Avaris".

 The war against the Sea Peoples

 This war is perhaps the most famous Egyptian war heavily involving the naval strength of the empire, and it is the first to ever be well documented.
-During the reign of Rameses III which was in 1182 BCE to 1151 BCE, a new threat arose to challenge the Egyptians in a different way than what they were used to.
+During the reign of Ramesses III which was in 1182 BCE to 1151 BCE, a new threat arose to challenge the Egyptians in a different way than what they were used to.
 A new people called the Sea Peoples were arriving in the Levantine region and destroying its cities.
-Already the once mighty Hittites were destroyed by these people of mysterious origin and it soon became obvious that Egypt with all of its wealth would be next.
-Rameses III prepared a mighty fleet and planned to repulse the Sea Peoples in the Nile.
+Already the once mighty Hittites and many of the Mycenaean Greek cities were destroyed by these people of mysterious origin and it soon became obvious that Egypt with all of its wealth would be next.
+Ramesses III prepared a mighty fleet and planned to repulse the Sea Peoples in the Nile.
 In the account from the temple relief of Medinat Habu Ramises states, "I prepared the river-mouth like a strong wall with warships, galleys, and light craft.
 They were completely equipped both fore and aft with brave fighters carrying their weapons, and infantry of all the pick of Egypt."

 In that relief, it portrays the enemy with their tall ships all falling into the Nile and pierced by the arrows that were being fired from the Egyptian ships.
-At the same time, Rameses claims that he lured the enemy close to Nile shore where he unleashed upon them hundreds of thousands of arrows.
+At the same time, Ramesses claims that he lured the enemy close to Nile shore where he unleashed upon them hundreds of thousands of arrows.
 The Egyptians on their fast and nimble riverine crafts won against the maritime vessels of the Sea People, who are depicted by the Egyptians as ill equipped for ranged combat.